-(1) Sift flour, baking powder and spices together in a large bowl and set aside.
+- Sift flour, baking powder, ground spices and salt together in a large bowl and set aside.

-(2) Melt butter, sugar and golden syrup together in a large saucepan, then bring to the boil.
-Remove saucepan from heat and add bicarbonate of soda with a gentle stir.
+- Melt butter, sugar and treacle together in a large saucepan, then bring to the boil.
+Remove saucepan from heat and add bicarbonate of soda with a gentle stir, ensuring all is dissolved.
 The mixture will foam and become paler in colour.

-(5) Bring the dough together into a ball, it will be warm and very soft, but do not add any flour.
-Flatten the dough into a disc, cover in cling film and refrigerate for 30 minutes or overnight.
+- Bring the dough together into a ball, it will be warm and very soft, but do not add any flour.
+Flatten the dough into a disc, cover in cling film and refrigerate overnight.

 Lemon Royal Icing

-(2) Add lemon essence, then add lemon juice drop by drop while continuing to whisk on low speed until you achieve the ideal piping consistency (see Baking Notes above).
+- Add lemon essence, then add lemon juice drop by drop while continuing to whisk on low speed until you achieve the ideal piping consistency (refer to Icing notes).

-(1) Place lemon icing in a piping bag fitted with a very fine pinpoint nozzle (I use a metal nozzle with a 1mm tip).
+- Place lemon royal icing in a piping bag fitted with a very fine pinpoint nozzle (refer to Icing Notes).

-(2) Place a cookie on a non-slip surface or baking mat.
-Pipe the outline of the cookie shape, then fill or ‘flood’ the cookie surface with icing.
-If your icing is at the right consistency, you should notice a smooth surface of your cookie after approx. 15-20 seconds.
-Decorate with silver cachous and repeat icing and decorating each cookie until completion.
+- Place cookie on a non-slip surface or baking mat.
+Pipe the outline of the cookie shape, then fill or ‘flood’ the cookie surface with icing, coaxing it a little with a toothpick or cocktail pick if needed.
+Give the cookie a gentle tap on the bench to also help the icing settle into shape.
+If your icing is at the right consistency, you should notice a smooth surface of your cookie after approximately 15-20 seconds.